ion201/PyHSCam/README.md

 # PyHSCam

-A C-based python interface for interacting with Photron high-speed cameras.
+A C-based python interface for interacting with Photron high-speed cameras from a Windows host.

 ## Usage

 See `example.py` for sample usage.
 Python must have an exception in Windows Firewall to detect devices.
-All module errors will be raised as `RuntimeError`.

 ## Runtime

-The module requires the following files in the project directory to import and use this api.
-If an essential sdk dll is missing (other than `PDCLIB.dll`), the module will throw a RuntimeError with error code 100.
+The module requires the following files in the project directory to import and use this module.
+If an essential sdk dll is missing (other than `PDCLIB.dll`), the module will throw a PyHSCam.CamRuntimeError with error code 100.

+    ./MyProject.py
     ./PyHSCam.pyd
     ./PDCLIB.dll
     ./dll/D512PCI.dll